On the Trade-off between Redundancy and Local Coherence in Summarization: Results and Discussion

-\paragraph{Effect of Document Redundancy.} Next, we take a closer look at the redundancy and coherence levels in summaries extracted from increasingly redundant documents.
-Figure~\ref{fig:red-bin} shows performance of summarization systems in relevancy (ROUGE-L), redundancy ($RedRL$), and local coherence ($PPL$, right column) across different levels of document redundancy ($RedRL_D$).
-The test sets were divided in bins according to their document redundancy score and the average metric value per bin is reported.
-For simplicity, we only plot performance of KvD systems with $\texttt{WM}=50$ since other memory size configurations showed similar trends.
+Next, we take a closer look at the redundancy and cohesion levels in summaries extracted from increasingly redundant documents.
+Figure~\ref{c2-fig:red-bin} shows the performance of summarization systems in terms of informativeness (average ROUGE score, $\displaystyle (\text{ROUGE-1}+\text{ROUGE-2}+\text{ROUGE-L})/3$), redundancy (RdRL), and local coherence (CCL) across different levels of document redundancy (IUniq).
+Test sets were divided into bins according to their document redundancy score and the average metric value per bin is reported.
+For simplicity, we only plot the performance of representative systems in each section.

-In terms of relevancy (left column), \textsc{TreeKvD} and \textsc{GraphKvD} show non-decreasing performance as document redundancy increases in \textsc{ArXiv} (top left), performing comparably to and even outperforming \textsc{TextRank} on highest levels of redundancy.
-In \textsc{PubMed} (bottom left), document redundancy is less impactful on KvD systems, performing comparably to \textsc{TextRank} on highest levels of redundancy.

-In terms of summary redundancy (middle column), KvD systems exhibit significantly lower redundancy levels than other systems with the exception of \textsc{Gold} and \textsc{Oracle}.
-Note that \textsc{TextRank} and \textsc{SciBERT} are greatly impacted by document redundancy levels in both datasets.
-In \textsc{ArXiv} (top middle), redundancy in KvD systems decreases as document redundancy increases, a trend also showed by \textsc{PacSum-FT}.
-Instead, in \textsc{PubMed} (bottom middle), the impact of document redundancy is less significant on KvD systems, which remain the least redundant systems after \textsc{Oracle}.
-It is worth noting that \textsc{PacSum-FT} shows robustness to document redundancy, albeit with a significantly higher redundancy level that KvD systems.

-In terms of local coherence in summaries, as measured by perplexity (PPL), it is desirable that the coherence level in candidate summaries is close to that of the reference summaries, \textsc{Gold}, and consequently close to \textsc{Oracle}.
-In both datasets, \textsc{SciBERT} and \textsc{PacSum-FT} remain close to \textsc{Gold} followed by KvD systems.
-For highly redundant documents in \textsc{PubMed}, KvD systems report lower levels of perplexity than \textsc{PacSum-FT}, comparable to \textsc{Oracle}.
-However, it is worth noticing that \textsc{SciBERT} and \textsc{TextRank} eventually report lower levels of perplexity that \textsc{Gold}, at high levels of document redundancy in both datasets.
-We hypothesize that these systems select increasingly fewer sentences, eventually selecting only one --very long-- sentence as summary, hence the low perplexity.

-\paragraph{Extraction across a document.} We investigate from which part of a document our proposed systems extract sentences.
-From Figure~\ref{fig:sentpos}, we observe that system subject to supervision, \textsc{SciBERT} and \textsc{PacSum-FT}, tend to extract sentences from the very beginning of a document.
-In contrast, \textsc{TreeKvD} and \textsc{GraphKvD} select sentences from all over the document in similar fashion to \textsc{Oracle}.